• Home

 On March 23, Vietnam and Russia signed a deal to build a nuclear power plant in Vietnam’s Ninh Thuan province.
 The plant, set to come online in a decade, will be Southeast Asia’s first modern nuclear power plant.
 Malaysia, Indonesia, Thailand, and the Philippines have also signaled their intention to build nuclear capacity.

-“Previously, the clean energy transition in the region was mainly driven by economic considerations—particularly the growing expectations from companies for access to low-carbon electricity,” Tan-Soo Jie Sheng, a professor at the Lee Kuan Yew School of Public Policy in the National University of Singapore (NUS), tells Fortune.
+“Previously, the clean energy transition in the region was mainly driven by economic considerations—particularly the growing expectations from companies for access to low-carbon electricity,” Tan-Soo Jie-Sheng, a professor at the Lee Kuan Yew School of Public Policy at the National University of Singapore (NUS), tells Fortune.
 “However, geopolitical shocks like the Iran war bring the energy security dimension back into sharper focus.”

 Southeast Asia’s previous attempt to go nuclear

-The region’s first attempt at nuclear power, the Bataan Nuclear Power Plant, was built in the Philippines in 1976.
+Construction of the region’s first attempt at nuclear power, the Bataan Nuclear Power Plant, began in the Philippines in 1976.
 Commissioned by President Ferdinand Marcos in the wake of the 1973 oil shock, the plant was completed in 1984 at a cost of roughly $2.2 billion.
-But the plant was never used, due to accusations of government corruption and waning public support for nuclear energy following the Chernobyl disaster in 1986.
+But the plant was never used, owing to accusations of government corruption and waning public support for nuclear energy following the Chernobyl disaster in 1986.

-“Marcos’ successor said that the plant was corruption-tainted—which is true—and claimed it was substandard and too dangerous to operate,” says Julius Cesar I. Trajano, a research fellow at Singapore’s Nanyang Technological University.
+“Marcos’s successor said that the plant was corruption-tainted—which is true—and claimed it was substandard and too dangerous to operate,” says Julius Cesar I. Trajano, a research fellow at Singapore’s Nanyang Technological University (NTU).

 Indonesia added nuclear power to its energy plan last year, with hopes to build two small modular reactors (SMRs) by 2034.
 Thailand wants to add 600 MW of nuclear generating capacity by 2037.